Noise from neighbours or their animals

 (Loud shouting and arguing can be particularly unpleasant.
 If you’re worried about your neighbour’s safety, contact the police.)

 What you can do

-If things don’t improve report it to the environmental health department at your local council.
+- Report the matter to the environmental health department at your local council

-We’ll act where we can, but we’re unable to take action against one of our tenants without the:
+We’ll act where we can, but it’s important for you to know that we’re unable to act against one of our tenants without:

-- Support of the environmental health department of your local council
+- The support of the environmental health department at your local council

 - Evidence you gather by working with them